 2. Needing a Larger Car

-Buying a bigger car was something we never considered.
+Buying a bigger car was something we never considered as an expense that came with an additional child.
 I had a Honda sedan and my wife had a hatchback.

 We figured our cars would easily meet our needs after our son’s birth.
 Then we tried putting a car seat in.

 To fit the car seat in either car, we had to move up the front passenger seat, which was left with little legroom.
 It was a small inconvenience we were willing to live with.

 The real problem came when we packed our car for our first trip to visit my in-laws.
 We weren’t even taking our dog with us.
 That’s when we realized a bigger car would make vacations and trips to visit family a lot more comfortable.

 3. Vacations Cost More